 DAY FOUR: FLAM

 The approach to Flam was sensational, sailing along the Sognefjorden, one of Norway’s most stunning fjords.
-You will have to be up and about shortly after 5 am to capture this view though!
+You will have to be up and about shortly after 5 am to capture this view!

-Tucked between two mountains at the head of Aurlandsfjorden, Flam (Flåm to be correct) is a community of around 400 souls, less than 10% the total occupancy of the ship.
+Tucked between two mountains at the head of Aurlandsfjorden, Flam (Flåm to be correct) is a community of around 400 souls, less than 10% of the total occupancy of the ship.
 Although the hamlet is a good base for hiking and has a visit-worthy 17th-century church, its main tourist draw is the Flam Railway.

-Slap bang in the middle of Flam.
-It makes the hamlet look like a model village.
+The cruise ship berthed slap bang in the middle of Flam.
+It made the hamlet look like a model village.

-- Get on board the Flam railway for the ride of your life
+- Board the Flam railway for the ride of your life

 - Take a hike on one of the many walking trails around Flam